Who You Choose

 9. The working relationship between the individual and the employer is reflective of the time allotted to perform the task(s) for which the individual was hired;

-10. The method of payment is time certain or project specific;
+10. The method of payment is time certain or project specific; the contract specifies payment terms, including how and when payment for completed work is made.

 11. The parties do not believe they are creating an employer-employee relationship.
 (Borello, Id. at 350) Independent contractors (rev. 1/2011) 2